revbayes/revbayes.github.io/developer/tutorial/index.md

 ---
 ```

-Prerequisite tutorials are referred to by the name of their containing directory in `tutorials` directory.
+Prerequisite tutorials are referred to by the name of their containing directory in the `tutorials` directory.

 {% subsection Filling in the table of contents %}